 But that’s not all.
 Your HDHP must also pass other tests.
 For example, you won’t qualify to open an HSA if you’re HDHP covers any non-preventive care benefit before you meet your deductible.
 So ask your insurance carrier or employer’s benefits department if your HDHP can link to an HSA based on IRS requirements.
 If not, you may want to switch to a plan that can be paired with an HSA.
 The bright side is that you can open an HSA through a bank or financial institution even if your employer doesn’t offer one, as long as your HDHP makes the cut.

 Contributing to an HSA can be as beneficial as it is complicated.
 Ultimately, you have to follow IRS rules.
 If you stay covered by an HDHP for the entire year, the HSA maximum contribution for 2023 is pretty clear cut.
 But make sure you understand the rules that apply when you change or lose coverage mid-year for whatever reason.

 Remember, you can start making additional catch-up contributions when you turn 55, and you can continue contributing after age 65 only if you meet standard eligibility and are not enrolled in Medicare.
 Regardless, the money in your HSA is yours to keep.
 You can use it tax-free on any qualified medical expense.
 Limits change each year so keep an eye on annual announcements from the IRS.

 Tips for Retirement Planning

-- A financial advisor can help you determine how best to use your HSA.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+- A financial advisor can help you determine how to use your HSA.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - If you have eligible HDHP but your employer doesn’t offer an HSA, you can open one through many financial institutions.
 To start, consider our list of the best banks in the U.S.